qstarx/pdfToImage/README.md

 # pdfToImage

-Webservice for creating Jpeg Images from PDF Pages (hires/preview/thumb).
+Web service for creating Jpeg Images from PDF Pages (hires/preview/thumb).
 This code was developed for online printing services.

 ## Demo